prototypefund/open-theater-api/README.md

 <!--
 **Spec Note**: *this spec might be worth re-examination for later versions of this spec for it seems a little too unintuitive.
 Yet at the current moment it seems necessary to have flexible renderers*

-Might be replaceable by renderingMediumType_channelID !
+Might be replaceable automatically by the more human readable channelTypes_channelID !
 TODO: check if this would break some logic in the renderer and/or other parts of the spec!
 -->

 MAY provide parameter `label`containting a String describing the content of the channel in human readable form.
 Clients SHOULD display the label for users if provided and prefer it over channelId. **(todo: needs character limit recommendations)**